KeaCluster/springboot-railway-deploy/setup-en.md

 - You'll see a button to generate a Domain.
 - Click on it
 - Now you can access you app from the web by accessing this url
+- All endpoints should be made after this initial URL

 ![domain](/img/domain.png)